Oct 25, 2017

 It does not matter what kind of meditation practie you engage in, be it the most simplistic form of contemporary mindfulness, or something more engaging, more traditional, or deeper.
 Practically all religions and belief systems rely on them heavily, and people often turn to religious rituals to aid their meditation practice, even though they might not otherwise follow the religion in question or at least not strictly.
 But rituals can be anything, independent from religions or beliefs, and even if you might follow a certain religion or spiritual teachings of any sort, you can include additional rituals to specifically aid your meditation practice.
 These can be anything: a series of movements, or somethign that stimulates your senses.

 The following short list can be observed by most, regardless of religous or spiritual preference, and can be highly efectinve in aiding you to turn your meditatoin practice into a real, hard-wired habit.

 Have dedicated clothing

 Putting on your "meditation clothes" can become a ritual in itself.
-When you don your usual outfit every time before practice, your brain will soon asociate this habit with the practice itself, and can begin to prepare for it in advance.
+When you don your usual outfit every time before practice, your brain will soon associate this habit with the practice itself and can begin to prepare for it in advance.
 These clothes can be anything, from the fancy Chinese-style silk dresses to plain old training clothes, as long as they do not distract your attention from your practice.
 The important thing is to make sure they're always the same.
 When you put on your "meditatin outfit", you will most effectively prepare yourself mentally for the session to come.

 Have a dedicated space for practice